 Venice Beach is a one-of-a-kind location that has evolved and developed its own unique identity since the turn of the century.
 From the amusement pier of the 1920s to the hippies of the ’60s and the Bohemians of today, Venice Beach offers an insight into Los Angeles’ beachfront counterculture.

 From the moment you arrive, you’ll be immersed in the theme that can only be the spectacle of Venice.
 The best way to experience the waterfront scene is via a three-quarter-mile boardwalk.

-A short distance inland are six of out of some 16 miles of waterways that once made up Venice-of-America, founded in 1905 by a local developer, conservationist, and creative genius behind circa 1900 Venice –Abbot Kinney.
+A short distance inland is the waterways that once made up Venice-of-America, founded in 1905 by a local developer, conservationist, and creative genius behind circa 1900 Venice –Abbot Kinney.

 Fully restored and remodeled homes make it a postcard scene along the canal shores that now make up a quaint upscale neighborhood.
 The canals provide visitors a sense of serenity that the Venetians would have truly appreciated.

 Finally, just a few blocks away from the canals is the very trendy Abbot Kinney Blvd.
-Aptly named after Mr. Kinney, this one-and-a-half mile stretch boasts some the areas finest dining, boutique shopping, art galleries, antique stores and sightseeing that Los Angeles has to offer.
+Aptly named after Mr. Kinney, this one-and-a-half-mile stretch boasts some of the area’s finest dining, boutique shopping, art galleries, antique stores, and sightseeing that Los Angeles has to offer.

 Where is Venice Beach